Brand Feeder Reviews

 Day-to-day maintenance

 The seed bin needs refilling every few days to a week depending on bird traffic and bin size.
 The camera lens can pick up dust and water spots over time, and a quick wipe with a microfiber cloth every couple of weeks keeps footage sharp.
 Firmware updates push through the app automatically in most cases, but some users have hit periods where updates caused connection problems or the app couldn't reconnect until they re-paired the device.
-Keep the app updated and check firmware version in settings if behavior suddenly changes.

 Pests, squirrels, and where to put the feeder